Breast prostheses: Shapes

-Non-customised prostheses are made of different shapes to suit the extent of breast tissue removal or the shape of a crossdresser's chest.
+Non-customised prostheses are made of different shapes to suit the extent of breast tissue removal or the shape of a person's chest.
 Asymmetric breast forms incorporate an extension towards the armpit to replicate the shape of the tail of Spence, while symmetric "triangle" or "teardrop" prostheses do not incorporate that extension.
-Customised prostheses will mirror the other breast.

 Weight

 Silicone breasts come in a variety of weights to fit the needs of the user and are typically designed to have the same weight as natural breasts.
-Lightweight forms that are about 20-40% lighter than the standard form are ideal for physical activity such as sports or for sleeping.
+Lightweight forms that are about 20-40% lighter than the standard form do exist.

-Temperature

-Some users find that prostheses can get hot in warm and humid climates, though newer breast prostheses are designed to allow for better air circulation.
-Using a bra pocket or a prosthesis cover may also help with perspiration, however, it is important to cleanse the prosthesis often to prevent the perspiration from damaging the prosthesis.

-Skin tone

-Many prostheses are available in colors which can suit different skin tones.
-Additionally, while finding an exact match for any skin tone may be difficult, companies have begun to add custom color to breast prostheses in order to match different skin tones.
-There may also be covers available for the prosthesis that can provide an even closer match.

 History

-Breast prostheses have a long history.
-In the 19th century they were made of rubber.
+Breast prostheses in the 1800s were made of rubber.
 On 27 January 1874, a U.S. patent for a "breast pad" was issued to Frederick Cox (No. US 146805).
 His design consisted of rubber pads filled with air encased in cotton.
 Later in 1885, Charles L. Morehouse received US patent 326915 for his "Breast-Pad", made of natural rubber and inflatable with air at normal pressure.
 Newer designs such as that of Laura Wolfe's in 1904 parted with the air-filled design, which was prone to punctures, in favor of down feather and silk floss filling.

 While breast forms were mainly sold for post-surgical purposes, over time the aesthetic potential of these prosthetics was explored.
-Breast form development increased in the mid 20th century as more companies began to sell and market a variety of breast forms with new materials made possible by chemical engineering advancements.
+Breast form development increased in the mid 1900s as more companies began to sell and market a variety of breast forms with new materials.
 Eventually, marketing for breast prosthetics expanded to target people other than cisgender women looking for a surgical prosthetic or cosmetic enhancement.
-Companies like NearlyMe created branded products for trans and non-binary individuals.

-Other Considerations

-Insurance

-Breast prostheses or mastectomy bras are covered by most insurances.
-To get these covered one should obtain a prescription from their physician with the diagnosis and a documentation of need.
-External breast prostheses are covered under Medicare part B following mastectomy; surgeries in the outpatient setting are also covered under Part B while Part A covers mastectomy surgeries in the inpatient setting.
-Custom-made prostheses are not usually covered by insurances due to their high costs.
+Some companies created branded products for trans and non-binary people.Thanks to modern treatment methods, more and more women are now surviving breast cancer.
+With the increasing number of survivors, the market for breast prostheses is also growing.